Crypto-APIs/Node.js-Library/README.md

 ## List of all methods available
 NOTES:
-* XXX - blockchain (BTC / BCH / LTC / DOGE / DASH / ETH / ETC / ZIL)
+* XXX - blockchain (BTC / BCH / LTC / DOGE / DASH / ETH / ETC / ZIL, XRP)
 * doc links target BTC / ETH in our documentation to avoid repetition.
 For other blockchains refer to the corresponding parts in our [documentation](https://docs.cryptoapis.io/)

 ### BTC / BCH / LTC / DOGE / DASH methods